Arriving at the Hospital

 - Every worker at NewYork-Presbyterian Queens wears a badge that shows their picture and job title.

-- Each staff member should state his or her name and reason that they have come into your room.
+- Each staff member should state their name and the reason that they have come into your room.

-- Do not hesitate to call upon these staff members whenever you are in need.
+- Do not hesitate to call upon these staff members whenever needed.

 While at the Hospital